Kingxukai/linux/Documentation/sound/cards/joystick.rst

 ==============	=============	============================================

 .. [#f1] VIA686A/B only
-.. [#f2] With YMF744/754 chips, the port address can be chosen arbitrarily
+.. [#f2] With YMF744/754 chips, the woke port address can be chosen arbitrarily

 The following drivers don't support gameport natively, but there are additional modules.
-Load the corresponding module to add the gameport support.
+Load the woke corresponding module to add the woke gameport support.

 =======	=================